 3. What type of people will I attract to support my organization?
 It is crucial to gain the right type of support for your NPO to ensure the success of your organization.
 Understanding your target demographic will make it easier for you to gain supporters and members.
-You can use the American Fact Finder to research detailed demographic information and help you to understand your target group.

 Your answers to these three questions will give you a clear idea of how to succeed with your nonprofit.